Compared: Deer Rifles in the Field

 The Big Boy's receiver is not drilled and tapped for scope mounts.
 A cantilever scope mount that attaches to the barrel is available from Henry, but the barrel must be drilled and tapped to accept it, and our rifle has not (yet) been so modified.
 As we said in our full length review of the Henry Big Boy (see the Product Review Page), the factory should definitely supply these rifles already drilled and tapped for scope mounting.
 Consequently, we were forced to use the iron sights supplied with the rifle.

 The Winchester Super-X .357 Magnum, 158 grain JHP factory load has an advertised MV of 1830 fps and ME of 1175 fps.
 At 100 yards the figures are 1427 fps and 715 ft. lbs., which is considerably better than a 4" .357 revolver produces at the muzzle and about the same energy level generated by a .44 Magnum revolver at the muzzle.
 This makes the Henry Big Boy a viable 100 yard deer rifle.
-And at that distance the Henry is plenty accurate.
+At that distance the Henry is plenty accurate.
 Even with the supplied iron sights we were able to shoot groups running from 1.5" to 2.5" at the gun range.

 The Henry Big Boy is well balanced and easy to carry in the hand.
 A good thing, since no sling swivel studs are provided.
 Its 20" barrel makes it a fast handling rifle, although at 8.68 pounds (empty) it is considerably heavier than the Marlin and Winchester carbines.
 Lever action carbines are, of course, at home in heavy cover.
 They point and swing as well as or better than any other type of rifle, and the lever action allows fast follow-up shots.